Restore® Calcium Alginate Dressing

 • Helps avoid lateral wicking, protecting the periwound skin from maceration

-• Remains intact when saturated, allowing for easy, one-piece removal
+• Remains intact when saturated, aiding easy removal

 • High absorption dressing for highly exuding wounds